-I hold a Black Belt in Tae Kwon Do and am the former owner of LA Self Defense and co-founder of Defensive Countermeasures Institute.
+I hold a Black Belt in Tae Kwon Do and am the founder of be confident. be safe. – offering Women’s Self Defense in West Michigan.
+I am also former owner of LA Self Defense, Ayers on the Side of Caution, and co-founder of Defensive Countermeasures Institute.

 My academic achievements include a Bachelors of Arts in Business Administration, in addition to graduate studies with Michigan State University Criminal Justice Homeland Security program.
 I am also a Landmark Education graduate.

 Before becoming a deception analyst / consultant I was employed with the Department of Homeland Security.
 I am the proud mother of two young adults … where my knowledge, skills and abilities in deception detection have come in handy over the years!